jepma/spark-kubernetes/kiam/README.md

 To encrypt traffic to- and from KIAM components, certificates needs to be managed.
 For this cert-manager by Jetstack is used.

+> We still need to manually apply the certificates because custom Kubernetes resources are not yet supported by Terraform

 ```
 aws-vault exec --no-session --assume-role-ttl=60m xebia-eks -- kubectl apply -f https://raw.githubusercontent.com/jetstack/cert-manager/v0.7.2/deploy/manifests/cert-manager.yaml --validate=false
 ```